| YW USA

 That depends on how many were entered, how many of those entries met the competition criteria, and how many give permission to be published.

-Do you select everyone who enters?
+Do you put everyone who enters into a book?

 Did the school pay to enter?